Spring 2026We have now finished for this season. We re-open for reserve orders for next season from 1st June.

 Pitmaston Pine Apple is generally easy to grow.
 It has a reputation for variable cropping, but in a good year qualifies as a heavy cropper.

-Recommended pollinators for Pitmaston Pine Apple apple trees
+Which pollinators are recommended for Pitmaston Pine Apple apple trees?

 Pitmaston Pine Apple is not self-fertile, so you will need another different but compatible variety planted nearby in order to produce fruit.
 The following varieties are good pollinators for Pitmaston Pine Apple.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Braeburn